a5chin/python-uv/CONTRIBUTING.md

 - **Extract complex logic** into named functions

 ### Ruff Rules

-All Ruff rules are enabled by default.
-Common violations to avoid:

-- `E501` - Line too long (max 88 characters)
-- `F401` - Unused imports
-- `F841` - Unused variables
-- `N802` - Function name should be lowercase
-- `D100` - Missing docstring in public module
-- `S101` - Use of assert (allowed in tests only)

 Run `uv run ruff check .` to see all violations.

 ## Testing Requirements